-In 2018, 2019 and 2020, Fanny is planned for debuts with the Orchestre National de Bordeaux (Mendelssohn), Royal Bangkok Symphony Orchestra (Saint-Saëns n°3), she returns with the London Philharmonic Orchestra (Sibelius), Orchestre National de Lorraine (Mendelssohn), and tours with the Münchner Symphoniker for four concerts, including debuts at the Munich Philharmonie (Mendelssohn).
+Amongst her actuality, Fanny is performing debuts with the Orchestre National de Bordeaux (Mendelssohn), the Royal Bangkok Symphony Orchestra (Saint-Saëns n°3), and she is again invited by the London Philharmonic Orchestra (Sibelius) and the Orchestre National de Metz (Mendelssohn).
+She was also in tour with the Münchner Symphoniker for four concerts, including débuts at the Munich Philharmonie (Mendelssohn).

 Fanny is a regular guest on French and foreign radio and TV shows, live or recorded.
 In 2012, she appeared in the Arte « Stars of Tomorrow » TV show hosted by tenor Rolando Villazon.
 In 2014 and 2015, among other, two of her performances with orchestra were chosen for Radio Classique special program « Esprit Musique ».
 In 2017, France Musique broadcasts live the World Première of Violin Concerto « Missing », composed by Edith Canat de Chizy, she gave together with the Orchestre National de France under the direction of John Storgards, …

 Her discography, including Ysaÿe Six Solo Sonatas (Nascor ; 2007), Saint-Saëns Three Violin Concertos (Naxos ; 2010 / « Choc » Classica) and Saint-Saëns complete violin and piano works (Naxos ; 2013) received high praise and high distinctions by specialist publications.
 Her last CD album features Beethoven Violin Concerto and Peteris Vasks « Distant Light », both recorded in London with the English Chamber Orchestra and Ken-David Masur (Mirare).